Small town evacuated after oil train derails in North Dakota

 There were no injuries, officials said.

-Black smoke was visible for miles just after the early-morning accident as more than 300,000 gallons of crude oil burned.
+Black smoke was visible for miles as more than 300,000 gallons of crude oil burned.
 Emergency responders from five communities set up a command center near scorched wheat fields adjacent to the train tracks as a steady rain fell, a Reuters photographer said.

-By evening, crews were erecting berms to protect nearby wetlands and preparing foam to attempt to smother the last of the flames.
-However, officials still had not lifted the evacuation order.

-The crude oil was loaded into Hess-owned railcars at the oil producer's crude-by-rail facility in Tioga, roughly 170 miles (270 km) to the northeast.
-A BNSF locomotive met the 109 cars, two of which carried sand; the rest were filled with crude.

 Heimdal is located along one of the main rail lines heading east out of the state's giant Bakken oil patch.
 About two-thirds of all North Dakota oil production is shipped by rail, three-quarters of that to refiners on the U.S. East Coast.